NakedFlower/NakedFlower/README.md

 - 👋 Hi, I’m @NakedFlower
-- 👀 I’m interested in crypto
+- 👀 I’m interested in Cloud Engineering
-- 🌱 I’m currently learning Side Channel Attacks,
+- 🌱 I’m currently learning AWS, Network
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me ... kokh1206@hanyang.ac.kr
+- 📫 How to reach me ... nakedflower02@gmail.com

 <!---
 NakedFlower/NakedFlower is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.